icopy-site/awesome/docs/awesome/jquery-tips-everyone-should-know.md

 jQuery.noConflict();
 ```

-Now you'll reference the jQuery object using the `jQuery` variable name instead of `$` (https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/e.g., `jQuery(https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/'div p').hide(https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/)`).
-If you have multiple versions of jQuery on the same page (https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/not recommended), you can use `noConflict(https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/)` to set an alias to a specific version:
+Now you'll reference the jQuery object using the `jQuery` variable name instead of `$` (https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/e.g., `jQuery('div p').hide()`).
+If you have multiple versions of jQuery on the same page (https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/blob/master/not recommended), you can use `noConflict()` to set an alias to a specific version:

 ```javascript
 let $x = jQuery.noConflict();